-Journey mapping offers your teams a chance to hear directly from customers, an extremely compelling experience.
+Journey mapping offers your sales and marketing teams a chance to hear directly from customers, an extremely compelling experience.
 (Depending on your business goals, you might also want to hear from non-customers and those served by your competitors!)
 Customers’ open-ended feedback on the journey offers a goldmine of information that can showcase where you’re building loyalty and where you’re degrading it.

 When properly executed, the journey mapping process brings together a cross-functional team (often for the first time), so that a wide variety of stakeholders are invested in both the journey mapping process and the initiatives that follow.

 It also provides an opportunity to streamline your operations, as you examine how your departments interact with each other, and the impact that has on customers.
 Aligning all of your teams around a shared objective makes everyone more efficient.

 Journey mapping helps you sort and segment your customers, and also understand which of them mean the most to your bottom line.
 It might be controversial to say, but that doesn’t make it less accurate: Not all customers are created equal.

 Focusing on your most valuable customer segments allows you to reap greater benefits and accelerate the impact of your CX initiatives.
 That’s a win for your customers and the company.